 The Bee Trail is a mapped city wide trail of 12 artist commissioned illustrated signs, each installed in a different city park or green space, that can be found via a free map, and at each point you can learn about a different pollinator.
 You can download a free App to make each trail sign Bee illustration come to life before your eyes; in AR (Augmented Reality).
-The concept design and development for this Bee Trail by director Rebecca has always had the ambition to be transferable.
+The concept design and development for this Bee Trail by director Rebecca has always been with the intention to make it transferable.
 We have already been contacted by other City Councils about installing it in green spaces up and down the country, and we make it very cost effective to do so.
-The trail is available to anyone with a green space; get in touch!
-Scroll down for more info on maps and the App, and our Sponsors!
+The trail is available to anyone with a green space; get in touch.
+Scroll down for more info on maps and the App, and our Sponsors.

 Thank you to our generous sponsors who are -

 Scroll down to see some of the bee art work-